Whether you feel “so enduro” or “so moto,” the Fastline pants from Fasthouse will work well on either saddle.

 The legs are a touch baggier than your average gravity pants, leaving ample space for any style of leg protection you want to add beneath.
 Breathable material on the inside of the legs and across the upper seat moves some air through the shell, and the heavy material on the front of the thighs, lower seat, and down the back of the thighs makes the pants durable in all the right spots.
 The last third of the legs is a heavy polyester that lets more air through while remaining sturdy enough for a few seasons of riding.

 The Fastline pants use the exact same ratcheting closure and hook-and-loop waist adjustment system as the Ripper Race shorts.
-You can fetch a pair directly from the Fasthouse website for $120, and also from retailers like JensonUSA.

 Thanks to Fasthouse for sending the Fastline pants to review.